HariSekhon/Knowledge-Base/ci-cd.md

 Continually tests, builds your code packages and deploys them.

+TL;DR use GitHub Actions for fully hosted and Jenkins for self-hosted or more power.

+GitHub Actions self-hosted runners are also a reasonable option.

 ## Self-Hosted CI/CD

 - [Jenkins](https://www.jenkins.io/) - the gold standard open source CI/CD - powerful, extensible, simple to complex to suit your needs